• Skip to main content

 You can use this basic soda bread recipe to make all sorts of lovely loaves.
 Here are a few of my favourite flavours:

-• ‘Cheese’ and Jalapeño Add 75g grated vegan cheese to the flour in step 2, (something like Violife Epic or Applewood Smoked), followed by 2 tbsp roughly chopped jalepeño slices from a jar.
+• 'Cheese' and Jalapeño Add 75g grated vegan cheese to the flour in step 2, (something like Violife Epic or Applewood Smoked), followed by 2 tablespoon roughly chopped jalepeño slices from a jar.

 • Sun-dried Tomato Roughly chop about 100g sun-dried tomatoes from a jar and toss them through the flour in step 2.

-• Olive and Pine Nut Slice some de-stoned green or kalamata olives (from a jar is fine), and toss through the flour in step 3 followed by 3 tbsp pine nuts.
+• Olive and Pine Nut Slice some de-stoned green or kalamata olives (from a jar is fine), and toss through the flour in step 3 followed by 3 tablespoon pine nuts.

 • Potato and Rosemary Peel and grate a medium-sized potato into the flour, finely chop the leaves from 2 rosemary stalks, and add 50g grated vegan cheese.
 Continue the recipe from step 3 onwards.